WildMeOrg/Wildbook/devops/README.md

   - `psql -U [dbuser] -h localhost [dbname] < /[repo-path]/config/indices.sql`
 1. Edit the AssetStore
   1. stop tomcat
-  1. edit in `/var/lib/tomcat8/webapps/wildbook/appadmin/editAssetStore.jsp`
+  1. edit in `/var/lib/tomcat9/webapps/wildbook/appadmin/editAssetStore.jsp`
-    - Change the id = 999 line to id = 1 if not already done.
+    - Change the `id = 999` line to `id = 1` if not already done.
     - Change the line `newConfig.put("webroot", "http://example.com/wildbook_data_dir");` to `http://localhost:8080/wildbook_data_dir`
   1. restart tomcat
-  1. Re-build and run tomcat8 anew
+  1. Re-build and run tomcat anew
   1. navigate to https://yourUrl.com/appadmin/editAssetStore.jsp.
   1. execute the new configuration changes
-    - `sudo chown -R tomcat8:tomcat8 /data/wildbook_data_dir`
+    - `sudo chown -R tomcat9:tomcat9 /data/wildbook_data_dir`
 1. copy `REPO/config/image*.sh` into `/usr/local/bin/`
   - Test by submitting an encounter with an image.
   - Confirm that you can see the image on the `encounter.jsp` page.